DwightTRAX/dsi-assessment-2/README.md

     `pip install pytest`

  * `.` refers to passing test, `E` is an error in the code and `F` is a failure.
 So something that looks like this: `....EFFFFFF` means 4 tests passed, one has an error and 6-11 fail.

- * It can be helpful to press enter a bunch of times between each time you run the test so that it's easy to find the beginning of your most recent results.
+ * It may be helpful to use `less` to page through your test results: `make test | less`.
+You can browse through your test results one page at a time using the space bar.
+Press `q` to exit `less`.

 ## Repository Structure